latebit-io/.github/profile/README.md

 Lateflip.io is a craftmanship consulting, contracting, and software development group.
 We specialize in the following languages and frameworks:
 - .net c# and f#
-- node.js and Typescript
+- node.js and typescript
-- Rust
+- rust

-We also offer infrastructure, architecture, automation, and platform engineering for distrubuted infrastucture such as microservices and we can help with developing monolithic applications the `right way` for applications not ready to take on microservices infrastructure.
+We also offer infrastructure, architecture, automation, and platform engineering for distrubuted infrastucture such as microservices.
+We also can help with developing monolithic applications the `right way` for applications not ready to take on microservices infrastructure.
 We specialize in:
 - kubernetes / docker
+- gitops
-- git ops
+- devops
 - continous intergration, continous delivery, and continous deployment
 - security
 - automation of workflows